CognizantOpenSource/maqs-java/docs/MAQS_1/MAQS-FAQ.md

 - The performance measures are human-readable and requires a Name, Embedded Perf tests to start at different times, Basically it tells how long the data collection took using this as a stop watch

 ## TestObject
-- Holds test specific objects and available in all Magenic MAQS flavors
+- Holds test specific objects and available in all MAQS flavors

 ## Waits
-- GenericWait.WaitFor waits until exceptions are no longer thrown (calls the function N number of times) or GenericWait.waitUntil  responds with true / false
+- GenericWait.waitFor waits until exceptions are no longer thrown (calls the function N number of times) or GenericWait.waitUntil  responds with true / false

 ## Customizations
 - Utilizes the app.config which is Globally used information, avoids hard-coded code and you can add Key|Value custom pairs such as UserName =YOU PassWord=ABC   We also allow you to use 'default'